lordyo/podcast_analytics/README.md

 # Podlove Analytics Functions

-Contains a number of functions for data cleaning, analysis and plotting of Podlove podcast analytics data
+Contains a number of functions for data cleaning, analysis and plotting of Podlove podcast analytics data, written in R.

 ## podlove_import_clean()